Lukasz13866417/KeyphraseActivation/README.md

   - `AudioDataset` (in `model/dataset.py`) loads audio paths, resamples, builds spectrograms, and yields `(spec, label)` pairs.
   - `pipeline/training_pipeline.py` wraps the whole process (data generation -> dataset -> training -> saving a `.pt` file).
 - **Entry points**:
-  - CLI: `uv run main.py` prompts for a keyphrase, generates data, trains, and prints metrics.
+  - CLI: prompts for a keyphrase, generates data, trains, and prints metrics.
-  - Web UI: `uv run webui/manage.py runserver` starts the Django app where you can enter a phrase and download the trained model.
+  - Web UI: Django app where you can enter a phrase and download the trained model.

 # Dataset